-Disbursements of Federal Pell Grant funds to a student for whom the College did not receive a valid SAR or a valid ISIR by the deadline date established by ED.
+Disbursements of Federal Pell Grant funds to a student for whom the College did not receive a valid ISIR by the deadline date established by ED.
 Federal Pell Grant funds for a subsequent payment period when the student has not successfully completed the earlier payment period for which the student has already been paid.